oliviercreurer/compass/README.md

 The two buffers are purposefully long, allowing sounds to travel freely to different regions during recording and playback.
 Unexpected (and hopefully interesting!) things can happen as the two record/playback heads are independently modulated.

 -----

+__*Clock*__

+Head to the `params` menu to switch between two clocking options:

+- Internal -- a handful of commands are available to modify this clock's speed and direction
+- Crow (input 1) -- note that the commands intended for to the internal clock are disabled when this mode is selected

 __*Keys & Encoders*__